Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: System Level Techniques for Energy Efficiency

 \subsection{System and OS Techniques for Energy Efficiency in GPUs}

-The techniques for improving energy efficiency of GPUs overlaps with those used for CPUs and a detailed survey is presented in \cite{mittal-vetter-ee-gpu}.
+The techniques for improving energy efficiency of GPUs overlaps with those used for CPUs and a detailed survey is presented in Mittal et al. \cite{mittal-vetter-ee-gpu}.
 Some key techniques are highlighted here: \begin{enumerate} \item \textbf{Workload-based dynamic resource allocation}: This is based on the observation that the power consumption of GPUs is primarily dependent on the ratio of global memory transactions to computation instructions and the rate of issuing instructions.
 The two metrics decide whether an application is memory intensive or computation intensive respectively.
 Based on the metrics, the frequency of GPU cores and memory is adjusted to save energy.
 Some systems use an integrated power and performance prediction system to save energy in GPUs.
 For a given GPU kernel, their method predicts both performance and power and then uses these predictions to choose the optimal number of cores that can lead to the highest performance per watt value.
 Based on this, only the desired number of cores can be activated, while the remaining cores can be turned off using power gating. \item \textbf{CPU-GPU Work division}: Research has shown that different ratios of work division between CPUs and GPUs may lead to different performance and energy efficiency levels.
-Based on this observation, several techniques have been implemented that dynamically choose between CPU and GPU as a platform of execution of a kernel based on the expected energy efficiency on those platforms. \item \textbf{Software prefetching and DVFS}: Software prefetching primarily aims to improve performance by overlapping the computing and memory access latencies.
-The idea is to insert prefetch instructions into the program so that data is fetched into registers or caches well before time, and processor stall on memory access instructions is avoided.
-Since prefetching increases the number of instructions, it also increases the power consumption, and hence, it must be balanced with suitable performance enhancement. \item \textbf{CPU-GPU Power Sharing}: In several recent CPU-GPU systems, dynamic power sharing is implemented at the firmware, microkernel and/or OS level to dynamically balance the power being consumed by the CPUs and GPUs.
+Based on this observation, several techniques have been implemented that dynamically choose between CPU and GPU as a platform of execution of a kernel based on the expected energy efficiency on those platforms. \item \textbf{CPU-GPU Power Sharing}: In several recent CPU-GPU systems, dynamic power sharing is implemented at the firmware, microkernel and/or OS level to dynamically balance the power being consumed by the CPUs and GPUs.
 For example, in \cite{intel-cpu-gpu-power-sharing}, the power sharing framework is used to balance the power between high performing processors and graphics subsystem.
 It helps to manage temperature, power delivery and performance state in real time and allows system designers to adjust the ratio of power sharing between the processor and graphics based on workloads and usages. \end{enumerate}